The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 - Whether your plan has a deductible.
 With a deductible, you pay for the full cost of your medication until you’ve met the deductible amount.

 Your payments may vary throughout the year, depending on how much you have already spent on prescription drugs.
 Your cost-sharing will depend upon the benefit phase you have reached in your coverage.
+Drugs filled in a non-retail setting, such as long-term care or specialty mail, may cost more than the price listed on Medicare Plan Finder.
+Members can call the number on their ID card to obtain non-retail pricing.

 What is the "donut hole"?